NFDI4Energy/EFZN_rdm/README.md

 {{0-1}} Source: inspired by [Biernacka et al (2020)](https://doi.org/10.5281/zenodo.4071471): p.
 31.

     --{{0}}--
-You should develop a back-up policy early on in your project, since later down the road it is very hard to re-structure established processes.
+You should develop a backup policy early on in your project, since later down the road it is very hard to re-structure established processes.

     {{1-2}}
 A handy rule is the 3-2-1 rule: